gskopp/GameofSloanes/README.md

 <p>If you have a collection of $n$ vectors in $C^d$ which has a better coherence (to at least the eighth decimal point) than what is listed above, we welcome you to submit it.
 We will accept sporadic packings for $d$ and $n$ not listed above if there is evidence that the packing is truly optimal. <br>
 Submissions must be in the following format.
 A .txt file consisting of a newline-separated list of the $2 d n$ entries of the (unit-norm) vectors, starting with the real parts of the components of the first vector, then the real parts of the components of the second vector, and so on before working through the imaginary parts of each vector.<br>
 The filenames must be of the form `dxn_init.txt`, where `d` is the dimension, `n` is the number of vectors and `init` is a three- or four-character (i.e., only alphabet characters) string to list in the Creator column.<br>
-Please make a branch of the repository and put the new packings in the Packings directory.
+Please make a branch of the repository and put the new packings in the SubmittedPackings directory.
 Then do a pull request.
 If you would like to send additional information, write to our Gmail account asongofvectorsandangles.</p>

 <h3>Open Problems</h3>
 <p>